leovantoji/Natural_Language_Processing_Nanodegree/Notes.md

   - Determinant (Dt): a
   - Adjective (Ad): little
   - Noun (N): lamb
+- Part-of-speech tagging is often used to help disambiguate natural language phrases because it can be done quickly with high accuracy.
+Tagging can be used for many NLP tasks like determining correct pronunciation during speech synthesis (for example, _dis_-count as a noun vs dis-_count_ as a verb), for information retrieval, and for word sense disambiguation.
 - **Lookup tables** don't work very well with words having different tags.
 - [From Wikipedia](https://en.wikipedia.org/wiki/Hidden_Markov_model). **Hidden Markov Model (HMM)** is a statistical Markov model in which the system being modeled is assumed to be a Markov process with unobservable (i.e. hidden) states.
 - `λ = (A,B)` specifies an HMM in terms of an **emission** probability distribution `A` and a **state transition** probability distribution `B`.